Master of Veterinary Science

 The 8 hours of capstone will include working sessions with your advisor that can be accomplished online or in-person.

-Applications for the Master of Veterinary Science degree will be accepted in the Fall of 2020, pending approval of the Board of Trustees and Illinois Board of Higher Education.
+Applications for the Master of Veterinary Science degree will be accepted in Fall 2020, pending approval of the Illinois Board of Higher Education in August.

 Frequently Asked Questions